-- January 30, 2016 - Applications received after the deadline will be reviewed for the wait list and for the following semester. - IAIA reserves the right to extend the application deadline.
+- Annual deadline is February 1 to begin in July. - Applications received after the deadline will be reviewed for the wait list and for the following semester. - IAIA reserves the right to extend the application deadline.

 DELAYED ENROLLMENT

 A student admitted to the MFA program may delay enrollment for one year.
 After one year, the student must reapply for admission.